MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/rds-read-replicas.md

 ## RDS Multi AZ (Disaster Recovery)

 - It is a synchronous replication to another stand-by database in another AZ
-- We have only one DNS name for the database, the failover in case of a disaster happens automatically => **will increaser availability**
+- We have only one DNS name for the database, the failover in case of a disaster happens automatically => **will increase availability**
 - Failover happens automatically in case of an AZ outage, loss of networking connectivity or instance storage failure
 - No manual intervention required
 - **Not used for scaling!**